jediswaplabs/dashboard-backend/README.md

-# Web3 Indexer with Apibara
+# DEX Indexer and GraphQL API with Apibara

-This repository uses [Apibara](https://github.com/apibara/apibara) to index web3 data.
+This repository shows how to use Apibara to index a decentralized exchange (DEX) and build a GraphQL API.

+This project separates the indexer from the API server so that it becomes easier to deploy and scale in a production environment.

+You should always run a single instance of the indexer but can run multiple API servers side by side to serve more users.

+The project uses:

+ * the [Apibara Python SDK](https://www.apibara.com/docs/python-sdk) for receiving StarkNet data.
+ * MongoDB for storage.
+ * [Strawberry GraphQL](https://strawberry.rocks/) for the GraphQL API server.

-## Getting Started
+## Setting up

 Create a new virtual environment for this project.
 While this step is not required, it is _highly recommended_ to avoid conflicts between different installed packages.